stevenxu27/ENPH353_Competition_5/media_src/README.txt

 If texture is modified save it as PNG to be loaded by Gazebo as a texture for the DAE file describing the environment shape.

+*** Relief
+The relief is described by the .blend files.
+Modify it in Blender to match desired needs and then export it as a Collada .dae file.

+*** Import into ROS:
 Once modified the files need to be copied to the following folders for Gazebo to load: